ECB's trillion-euro move offers short-term boost, but at a cost

-FRANKFURT ECB chief Mario Draghi's 1 trillion euros (0.75 trillion pounds) of fresh money could prove the masterstroke that saves the euro zone for now, but it breaks the principle that the bloc acts as one, a move that could ultimately undermine the currency he is trying to save.
+FRANKFURT Jan 23 ECB chief Mario Draghi's 1 trillion euros of fresh money could prove the masterstroke that saves the euro zone for now, but it breaks the principle that the bloc acts as one, a move that could ultimately undermine the currency he is trying to save.

 In monthly 60 billion-euro instalments from March, the European Central Bank will buy chiefly government debt at least until September of next year, or as long as is needed to revive inflation, which recently swung into reverse.